-Find out how we keep you on the right side of the law when you sell or dispose of your car.
+Find out how we keep you on the right side of the law when you sell your scrap or used car.

 What should I do with my car's registration certificate?

-If you have your registration certificate (V5C), you should keep the yellow section 9 (V5C/3) and hand over the rest of it to the recycling centre along with your keys.
-You'll need to fill in the recycling centre’s name and address, but don't worry, they'll help you with this.
+If you have your registration certificate (V5C), you should keep the yellow section 9 (V5C/3) and hand over the rest of it to the CarTakeBack branch along with your keys.
+You'll need to fill in the branch's name and address, but don't worry, they'll help you with this.

 What if I don't have my registration certificate?

 Do I need to get in touch with DVLA?